hwpplayers/redmine_incoming_emails/README.md

 ## Compatibility

-The latest version of this plugin is only tested with Redmine 2.3.x.
+The latest version of this plugin is tested with Redmine 4.0.x.

 ## License